 c.
 End-users are eligible for this supplemental arrangement if they satisfy two conditions:

-(1) An approved interval meter must be in placeCommission ; and
+(1) An approved interval meter must be in place and MDMA functions for reading and processing the meter data must conform to Commission requirements established for direct access customers; and

 (2) Sufficient interval measurements must be available for the end-user to permit the historic computations intrinsic to this supplemental procurement charge.